SwayamInSync/Laplace-Maze-Solver/README.md

 $$ \nabla\phi_{i,j} = \left( \frac{\phi_{i,j+1} - \phi_{i,j-1}}{2}, \frac{\phi_{i+1,j} - \phi_{i-1,j}}{2} \right) $$

+### Detecting other paths by varying potential difference

 ## Conclusion

 This method provides an interesting approach to maze-solving by leveraging principles from physics.
 The generated potential field offers insight into how potential flows through the maze, and the gradient-driven path offers a means to navigate from start to end.